 Comparative Pathology-with emphasis in Rodent Phenotyping

-Johns Hopkins University offers a three-year clinical residency in comparative pathology, with an emphasis on phenotyping.
-This program provides outstanding anatomic pathology training with emphasis on phenotyping and pathology of genetically engineered rodents and prepares the resident to fulfill the requirements for certification by the American College of Veterinary Pathology (ACVP).
-Residents gain practical and diverse experience in anatomic pathology through gross and microscopic examination of pathology cases from the Johns Hopkins University animal colonies, from local practitioners and from the Maryland Zoo and National Aquarium in Baltimore.
+Johns Hopkins University offers a three-year postdoctoral fellowship in comparative pathology, with an emphasis on phenotyping.
+This program provides outstanding anatomic pathology training with emphasis on phenotyping and pathology of genetically engineered rodents and prepares the trainee to fulfill the requirements for certification by the American College of Veterinary Pathology (ACVP). trainees gain practical and diverse experience in anatomic pathology through gross and microscopic examination of pathology cases from the Johns Hopkins University animal colonies, from local practitioners and from the Maryland Zoo and National Aquarium in Baltimore.
 Trainees work closely with departmental faculty, which includes six ACVP Diplomates and participate in the medical school’s pathology curriculum.
 Diagnostic laboratories include necropsy, histology, clinical pathology, and state-of-the-art phenotyping and small animal imaging cores.
 The program also provides opportunities for research collaborations with faculty tailored to the trainee’s interests in the School of Medicine.

 Laboratory Animal Medicine